The Reality of ‘Hook Up’ apps:

 In total, he must pay Holt (also the owner of Game of War) $4,542,236.08 in compensation, and he potentially faces 20 years in prison according to the plea agreement documents.

-by Ben, coordinator of the Science and Technology section
+by Ben – Correspondent for the Science and Technology section

 On Monday afternoon, at Westminster Hall, the government debated on whether shops should be open on Boxing Day, one of the busiest shopping days of the year.
 A petition online that brought the matter to the MPs attention gained over 138,000 signatures; it stated: